Heuristic Weakly Supervised 3D Human Pose Estimation: Method

+This paper focuses on 3D human pose estimation when for training only RGBD data is accessible and during inference only RGB data is available.
+In order to separate our 3D pose estimation task from the 2D problem, we assume that the 2D poses are given---either from an effective 2D pose estimator, or refined with human input from a baseline 2D pose estimator using the AI human co-labeling toolbox \citep{huang2019ah} developed by our lab.

-This paper focuses on enabling 3D human pose estimation in practical scenarios, in which not only the SOTA 3D pose estimation models do not perform well, but also due to the context-related constraints, no MoCap data can be collected to fine-tune the existing models with the ground truth 3D pose data.
-2D human pose data on the other hand is assumed to be available since even in very data-restricted settings, some manually labeled 2D pose data can be efficiently collected and used for conventional fine-tuning of the 2D pose estimation models \cite{huang2019ah}.
-Therefore, in our approach the following \textit{data availability} is assumed: (1) 2D image data $I$, (usually RGB, unless otherwise); (2) depth data $D$; (3) the ground truth 2D pose annotation $x$; and (4) a pre-trained 3D pose estimation model $F$ trained on large-scale publicly-available 3D human pose datasets.
-Considering that we are targeting applications of 3D pose estimation in natural settings, we also have the following assumption on \textit{data constraints}: (1) depth data $D$ is only available during model training, and even then may not be continuous but provided as individual frames; and (2) $D$ could be noisy and the subject may not be clearly segmented.
+In sum, the following \textit{data availability} is assumed: (1) 2D image data $I$ (RGB, unless otherwise specified); (2) depth data $D$; (3) a 2D pose ground truth annotation $x_\text{gt}$; and (4) a 3D pose estimation model $F$ pre-trained on large-scale publicly-available 3D human pose datasets.
+Since we are targeting applications in natural settings, we also assume the following \textit{data constraints} on the depth $D$: (1) $D$ is available during training but not inference; (2) $D$ may not be continuous across frames; and (3) $D$ might be so noisy that the subject cannot be easily segmented from the background.